-If you want us to look again at the amounts due or you think you should be removed from POA write to the Payment on Account Team, Banking Liverpool, 3rd Floor South East, Queens Dock, Liverpool L74 4AA.
+If you want us to look again at the amounts due or you think you should be removed from POA, you should write to: Payment on Account Team, 7th Floor, Regian House, James Street, Liverpool L75 1AA.

 You must not adjust your payments until you have received written notification from us.

 If your total VAT liability (excluding the VAT on imports and goods ex-warehouse) is, or will be, less than 80% of the liability we used to calculate your current payments, you may ask us to reduce your payments.
-This applies to:
+This applies to either:

-In both cases, write to the Payment on Account Team, Banking Liverpool, 3rd floor South East, Queens Dock, Liverpool L74 4AA, giving your reasons why your payments should be reduced.
+In both cases, write to: Payment on Account Team, 7th Floor, Regian House, James Street, Liverpool L75 1AA, giving your reasons why your payments should be reduced.
 If we are satisfied, we will amend your payments to reflect your reduced VAT liability.

 We may increase your payments on account, where the total VAT liability in any year ending after the year on which your payments are currently based, exceeds your previous liability by 20% or more.
 We will advise you in writing of an increase in payments.

 If your payments have been increased, you may apply to have the payments reduced to reflect your current liability provided you meet the conditions of paragraph 3.2.
 We will use the year on which the payments are presently calculated to decide if you meet the conditions in paragraph 3.2.